 Let's analyze how Walter Plunkett told the story of this amazing character only through costume, leaving us with a masterful lesson on Narrative Design that would be referenced by many designers to come.

 PART I: SPOILED INNOCENCE

 When we first meet Scarlett, she is but a child.
 A spoiled little girl that has always enjoyed all the comforts and privileges of her status, but still a child.
 And, accordingly, she is introduced in a big ruffled dress.
 A big white dress, more specifically.

-This is what we call a statement dress; both the color and the ruffles highlight her youth and innocence whilst also conveying her wealth and pampered existence and pointing at her coquettish personality.
+This is what I call a statement dress; both the color and the ruffles highlight her youth and innocence whilst also conveying her wealth and pampered existence and pointing at her coquettish personality.
 And, through the very clever inclusion of red details (on her hair and her belt) on the design, it also manages to hint at her temper; her fierceness and strength that will become a staple of her character.

 Her next outfit, the one she wears during the fateful Twelve Oaks barbecue, uses a similar technique to highlight Scarlett's most negative trait: envy.